-- You are planning on distributing your survey with a third party Salesforce integration, such as Marketo.
+- You are planning on distributing your survey with a third party Salesforce extension, such as Marketo.

 Setting up your link:

 - In Salesforce, determine which object you’d like to add the survey link to.
-Navigate to the Fields page for that object (For the Contact object, go to Setup > Customize > Contact > Fields)
+Navigate to the Fields page for that object.
+(For the Contact object, go to Setup then Customize.
+Select Contact and then Fields).

 Creating your response mapping:

 - To update the Contact, select the dropdown titled Action on Record and choose Update.
 For the Salesforce Object, select Contact.

 - Set the Record ID equal to Embedded Data > The name of your Contact ID in the query string (in the example above, sfId).
 Make sure this matches the case of what you specified in your query string.
 Or, to insert a new record into a custom Survey Response object, select Action on Record and then Insert.
 For the Salesforce Object, select the name of your custom object.